List of Still Game characters: Thomas

+Chris Howden

-Chris Howden (2005) A property developer.
-Chris had made plans to demolish the Clansman.
-This news upset Boabby and the regulars.
+Chris Howden is a property developer.
+He plans to demolish the Clansman; this news upsets Boabby and the regulars.
 Even Navid was concerned because, if the only pub in town was to close, his shop would be next.
-Jack, Victor and Winston made a protest, but it was unsuccessful.
-Chris offered to buy them a drink, which they accepted.
-Chris explained that he wanted to demolish the Clansman in order to recreate the houses that used to stand there.
-This is because his late mother was brought up in one of these houses.
-He later reveals that his mother's name was Jenny Turnbull, a woman who Jack, Victor and Winston all had sexual relationships with in the past.
-This meant that one of them could be Chris' father.
-They are worried that their families would be disgusted, but Boabby believes that this could save the pub; since no one would demolish their father's favourite pub.
-None of the men is successful in finding out but it is Isa who susses it out when she sees an old photo of Winston's that she took.
-Isa worked out that Pete the Jakey was missing from the photo and he must have had sex with Jenny.
+Chris offers to buy the locals a drink, which they accept; Chris then explains that he wanted to demolish the Clansman in order to recreate the houses that used to stand there in memory of his late mother, Jenny Turnbull, who grew up in one of those houses.
+Jenny turns out to be a woman whom Jack, Victor and Winston all had sexual relationships with in the past; one of them could plausibly be Chris's father.
+They are worried that their families would be disgusted, but Boabby believes that no one would demolish their father's favourite pub, hoping the news will save it.
+None of the men are successful in finding out who the father is, but Isa discovers who it is when she sees an old photo of Winston's that she took; working out that Pete the Jakey was missing from the photo and he must have had sex with Jenny.
 Furthermore, Pete has a letter from Jenny proving he is the biological father of Chris.
-Chris decides to keep the pub, but renames it 'Jennys' in honour of his mother.
+Chris decides to keep the pub, but renames it "Jenny's" in honour of his mother.

+Molly Drummond

-Molly Drummond (2006) Played by Dorothy Paul.
-The sister of Frances (Tam's wife) and Tam's sister in-law.
-Molly lives in Finport, on the coast and came to Craiglang to visit her sister.
-Molly didn't manage to make it to Tam and Frances’ wedding.
-In the past, Molly was a famous singer and was recognised by Jack.
-Tam claims that Frank Sinatra bought her a drink when she performed in New York, although this is probably a lie in order to get a free round from Boabby.
-Tam discovered that Molly was just as tight fisted as he is.
-Tam thought this was a turn on saying as Frances disapproves of his stinginess.
-Because Frances is busy at the library, Tam has to show Molly around Craiglang.
-Eventually, Tam decides to lay his feeling for Molly to rest since he is already married and rejects her: Molly is upset and grabs Tam's balls.
+Molly Drummond is Frances's sister and Tam's sister-in-law.
+She lives in Finport on the east coast of Scotland, and visits Craiglang to see her sister in "Saucy".
+For unknown reasons, Molly did not't attend Tam and Frances's wedding.
+In the past, she was a famous singer and is recognised by Jack.
+Tam claims that Frank Sinatra bought her a drink when she performed in New York; although this is likely a lie in order to get a free round from Boabby; he succumbs to it nonetheless.
+Tam develops romantic attraction to Molly upon discovering that she is just as tight-fisted as him.
+Because Frances is busy at the library, Tam is left to show Molly around Craiglang.
+Eventually, Tam decides to lay his feeling for Molly to rest since he is already married and rejects her.
+Molly, upset, grabs Tam's testicles.
+Dorothy Paul portrays Molly.

-Cameron "Cammy" Hastie (2016) Played by Kevin Whately.
+Cammy Hastie

 A home dentist who is a friend of Jack and Victor.
 He used to be a professional dentist before he got struck off for removing four teeth from a woman who, unbeknownst to Cammy, appeared in toothpaste adverts.
 When preparing Methadone Mick for a job interview, Jack and Victor notice that his teeth are rotten and take him to Cammy to tend to them.
 Cammy gives Mick a pair of white false teeth to replace the rotten ones.
-Appears in "Job".
+Cammy is played by Kevin Whately in the episode "Job".